-The efficacy of etanercept in patients with AS was established in two double-blind, randomized, placebo-controlled trials.
-Patients treated with etanercept experienced a significantly greater response to treatment compared to placebo (P<0.001).
-More patients achieved an ASAS 20 response compared to placebo (P<0.001).
-In an open-label extension study evaluating the long-term safety and efficacy of etanercept in patients with AS, the most common adverse events were injection site reactions, headache and diarrhea after 192 weeks of treatment.
+The efficacy of etanercept in patients with AS was established in two double-blind, randomized, placebocontrolled trials.
+Patients treated with etanercept experienced a significantly greater response to treatment compared to placebo (P<0.001).36 A greater proportion of patients achieved an ASAS 20 response compared to placebo (P<0.001).37 In an open-label extension study evaluating the long-term safety and efficacy of etanercept in patients with AS, the most common adverse events were injection site reactions, headache and diarrhea after 192 weeks of treatment.
 A total of 71% of patients were ASAS 20 responders at week 96 and 81% of patients were responders at week 192.
-The ASAS 5/6 response rates were 61% at week 96 and 60% at week 144 and partial remission response rates were 41% at week 96 and 44% at week 192.
-Placebo patients who switched to etanercept in the open-label extension trial showed similar patterns of efficacy maintenance.
-Etanercept and sulfasalazine were compared in a multicenter, randomized, double-blind trial in adult patients with active AS who had failed treatment with nonsteroidal antiinflammatory drugs (NSAIDs).
+The ASAS5/6 response rates were 61% at week 96 and 60% at week 144 and partial remission response rates were 41% at week 96 and 44% at week 192.
+Placebo patients who switched to etanercept in the open-label extension trial showed similar patterns of efficacy maintenance.38 Etanercept and sulfasalazine were compared in a multicenter, randomized, double-blind trial in adult patients with active AS who had failed treatment with nonsteroidal antiinflammatory drugs (NSAIDs).
 A significantly greater proportion of patients treated with etanercept achieved the primary outcome of ASAS 20 at week 16 compared to patients treated with sulfasalazine (P<0.0001).
-There was also significantly more patients that achieved ASAS 40 and ASAS 5/6 in the etanercept group compared to the sulfasalazine group (P<0.0001 for both).
+Similarly, a significantly greater proportion of patients achieved ASAS 40 and ASAS 5/6 in the etanercept group compared to the sulfasalazine group (P<0.0001 for both).39

-The FDA-approval of golimumab for AS was based on a multicenter, randomized, double-blind, placebo-controlled trial in adult patients with active disease for at least three months (N=356).
-Golimumab with or without a disease modifying antirheumatic drug (DMARD) was compared to placebo with or without a DMARD and was found to significantly improve the signs and symptoms of AS as demonstrated by the percentage of patients achieving an ASAS 20 response at week 14.
-The efficacy of infliximab in the treatment of AS was demonstrated in 12- and 24-week double-blind placebo-controlled trials.
-Significantly more patients that achieved a 50% BASDAI score in the infliximab group compared to the placebo group at 12 weeks (P<0.0001).
-At 24 weeks, significantly more patients in the infliximab group achieved ASAS 20 compared to the patients randomized to receive placebo (P<0.001).
-40
+The FDA-approval of subcutaneous formulation of golimumab for AS was based on a multicenter, randomized, double-blind, placebo-controlled trial in adult patients with active disease for at least three months (N=356).
+Golimumab with or without a disease modifying antirheumatic drug (DMARD) was compared to placebo with or without a DMARD and was found to significantly improve the signs and symptoms of AS as demonstrated by the percentage of patients achieving an ASAS 20 response at week 14.40 The efficacy of infliximab in the treatment of AS was demonstrated in 12- and 24-week double-blind placebo-controlled trials.
+A significantly greater proportion of patients achieved a 50% BASDAI score in the infliximab group compared to the placebo group at 12 weeks (P<0.0001).41 At 24 weeks, a significantly greater proportion of patients in the infliximab group achieved ASAS 20 compared to patients in the placebo group (P<0.001).42